rgorel/marleys_boon/README.md

 ## Usage

-One the app starts, visit http://localhost:3000/ in your browser.
+Once the app starts, visit http://localhost:3000/ in your browser.